AlexTISYoung/snipar/docs/tutorial.rst

 should be greater than 1, since this captures both the direct effect of the PGS, and the correlation between direct and indirect parental effects.

 If parental genotypes have been imputed from sibling data alone, then imputed paternal and maternal PGS are perfectly correlated, and the above regression on proband, paternal, and maternal
 PGS becomes co-linear.
-To deal with this, add the --parsum option to the above command, which will estimate the average parental effect rather than separate maternal and paternal effects of the PGS:
+To deal with this, add the --parsum option to the above command, which will estimate the average parental effect rather than separate maternal and paternal effects of the PGS.

-   ``python fPGS.py test_data/direct_avg_parental --pgs test_data/direct.pgs.txt --phenofile test_data/h2_quad_0.8.ped --parsum``

-This outputs estimates of direct and average parental effects to test_data/direct_avg_parental.pgs_effects.txt, and their sampling variance-covariance matrix to test_data/direct_avg_parental.pgs_vcov.txt.

 It is also possible to estimate indirect effects from siblings.
 We can compute the PGS for genotyped individuals with genotyped siblings and estimate direct, indirect sibling, paternal and maternal effects in one command with the addition of the --fit_sib option:

-   ``python fPGS.py test_data/direct_sib --bedfiles test_data/sample1.bed --impfiles test_data/sample1.hdf5 --weights test_data/h2_quad_0.8.direct_weights.txt --phenofile test_data/h2_quad_0.8.ped --fit_sib``
+   ``python fPGS.py test_data/direct_sib --bedfiles test_data/sample1.bed --impfiles test_data/sample1.hdf5``
+   ``--weights test_data/h2_quad_0.8.direct_weights.txt --phenofile test_data/h2_quad_0.8.ped --fit_sib``

 This outputs the PGS values for each individual along with the PGS value of their sibling, and imputed/observed paternal and maternal PGS to test_data/direct_sib.pgs.txt.
 (If an individual has multiple genotyped siblings, the average of the siblings' PGS is used for the PGS of the sibling.)